frak/php_spi/README.md

 You can fix this permanently adding this to your /etc/rc.local:

     chmod 666 /dev/spidev*

+(The setupTimer/usecDelay methods make use of /dev/mem and therefore will always need root access to run)

 To access an SPI interface, you need to instantiate an Spi object: